AI sustains higher strategic tension than humans in chess: Abstract

 \section{Abstract}

-Strategic decision-making involves managing the tension between immediate opportunities and long-term objectives.
-We study this trade-off in chess by characterizing and comparing dynamics between human vs.~human and AI vs.~AI games.
-We propose a network-based metric of piece-to-piece interaction to quantify the ongoing \emph{strategic tension} on the board.
-Its evolution in games reveals that the most competitive AI players sustain higher levels of strategic tension for longer durations than elite human players.
-Cumulative tension varies with algorithmic complexity for AI and correspondingly in human-played games increases abruptly with expertise at about 1600 Elo and again at 2300 Elo.
-The profiles reveal different approaches.
-Highly competitive AI tolerates interconnected positions balanced between offensive and defensive tactics over long periods.
-Human play, in contrast, limits tension and game complexity, which may reflect cognitive limitations and adaptive strategies.
-The difference may have implications for AI usage in complex, strategic environments.
+Strategic decision-making requires balancing immediate opportunities against long-term objectives: a tension fundamental to competitive environments.
+We investigate this trade-off in chess by analyzing the dynamics of human and AI gameplay through a network-based metric that quantifies piece-to-piece interactions.
+Our analysis reveals that elite AI players sustain substantially higher levels of strategic tension for longer durations than top human grandmasters.
+We find that cumulative tension scales with algorithmic complexity in AI systems and increases linearly with skill level (Elo rating) in human play.
+Longer time controls are associated with higher tension in human games, reflecting the additional strategic complexity players can manage with more thinking time.
+The temporal profiles reveal contrasting approaches: highly competitive AI systems tolerate densely interconnected positions that balance offensive and defensive tactics over extended periods, while human players systematically limit tension and game complexity.
+These differences have broader implications for understanding how artificial and biological systems navigate complex strategic environments and for the deployment of AI in high-stakes competitive scenarios.